XaverStiensmeier/questpotionwhateverGenerator/README.md

 # questpotionwhateverGenerator
 Generates whatever you want at (weighted) random.
 This allows you to create random tables with ease!

+Comment: It might be better to just use jinja templating instead of this project.

 ## plotg.py - The Main Program

 ### Folder structure